skydread1/portfolio/src/loicb/server/content/portfolio/blog-django.md

 However I moved the blog content to my clojure SPA instead because after my AWS free tier expired, the monthly cost for hosting the blog was around $50 which was too much for a simple blog.

 ## Learn more

+I wrote an article on how I deployed the Django app in AWS (link at the top of the page).

 Have a look at the repo [README](https://github.com/skydread1/blog/blob/master/README.md) for more information.